 Definition: beyond a simple contact

-Qualifying a prospect relies on several criteria:
+Qualifying a prospect relies on a few concrete criteria:

-- Their real need for the offering,
+- Their real need for the offering

-- Their budget capacity to purchase,
+- Budget capacity to purchase

-- Their decision-making authority within the company,
+- Decision-making authority within the company

 Different types of prospects: cold, warm, hot